 The best measure of how much guests enjoy their stay is how many return each year.
 We are fortunate to have several families and couples now who are repeat visitors.
 If you are likely to want to stay again, please do keep our contact details and book directly with us; that way you can avoid the increasing fees imposed by booking agencies and we can provide you with the best rate.

 Please be aware that the school holidays are often booked well in advance, with some guests booking their next stay before they leave!
-However, for out of season stays, these can often be booked at short notice and we will usually offer a substantially lower rate. (by the way from substantial experience now - the best time to stay in Cornwall is May/June) Please just email, text or call when you know your dates and we will be delighted to help.
+However, for out of season stays, these can often be booked at short notice and we will usually offer a discounted rate. (by the way, if you are not confined to school holidays, often the best time to stay in Cornwall is May/June) Please just email, text or call when you know your dates and we will be delighted to help.